aethernet/gstreamer-playground/README.md

 # TODO and next steps for this project

 - [ ] Understand why no trace files are produced right now
-- [ ] adding some automation to the creation of images and plots from raw dot and traces files
+- [ ] adding some automation to plots traces to pdf
-- [ ] accepting a pipeline as an ENV var
-- [ ] accepting a time limit to run the pipeline as ENV var
 - [ ] making a webpage with options to run an arbitrary pipe and get the resulting visualizations and graphs
 - [ ] build a living library of useful pipelines